menu-line

 • Freezing with vitrification – the latest, most advanced egg freezing method

-• Affordable annual storage after the first year.
+• Affordable annual storage.

 • If you do not need your eggs you can donate them to another woman, or offer them for use in research.